 Words are essential building blocks of languages.
 Without knowing words, you cannot achieve conversational fluency in any new language you’re learning.

-So it’s no surprise that people often ask: How many words do I need to know to become conversationally fluent?
+So it’s no surprise that people often ask:

-Of course, having a precise number is nice.
+Of course, having a precise number is helpful.
 But, how do I know how many words I’ve learned?
 Perhaps the reverse is true: When I understand most of everyday conversations and texts in a foreign language, I probably know between 2000 and 3000 words.

 Knowing frequently-used words is essential and will help you understand.
 The context in which you’re having the conversation is important as well.

 There are many ways to learn words.
 You can use Flashcard and games provided at Lingohut.com.

 Several language learning bloggers also have good advice for memorizing vocabulary more efficiently.
 Just a short time ago, Olly Richards of posted a three-part article on how to learn vocabulary: http://www.iwillteachyoualanguage.com/how-to-learn-vocabulary-part-1/

 Most importantly, you’ll want to create your own “system” for reviewing, so that you can focus on relevant vocabulary and review at the intervals that help you remember.

 In his book “Fluent Forever,” Gabriel Wyner describes how to make a paper-based flashcard system that’s very practical and adaptable.
 Or you can use the computer-based Anki SRS (Spaced Repetition system).